ergoplatform/ergo-tool/docs/dex-blog-post.md

 Doc page:	https://aslesarenko.github.io/ergo-tool/api/org/ergoplatform/appkit/ergotool/dex/ListMyOrdersCmd.html
 ```

-Here is an example of using `dex:ListMyOrders` - https://gist.github.com/greenhat/6b1b2f7be1279de49e33045b3fac6f81
+Here is an [example](https://gist.github.com/greenhat/6b1b2f7be1279de49e33045b3fac6f81) of using
+`dex:ListMyOrders`.

 ## Cancel Order

-To cancel your buy/sell order you need to "spend" the box of the order by sending its assets (coins and/or tokens)
+To cancel your buy/sell order you need to "spend" the box of the order by sending its assets (coins
-to your own address.
+and/or tokens) back to your own address.
 The following command can be used to spend your order box and send you the assets:
 ```
 Command Name:	dex:CancelOrder